Can’t write anymore! Stuck in a rut… What should I do? Every writer fears this day but eventually, we all find ourselves there.

 First of all, do not make a huge deal out of it.
 When it happens the first time with an author, one might think of it as the end of the world.
 OH NO, my friend.
 Believe me, it is not.

-The writer’s block is closely connected to anxiety, self-criticism, and perfectionism.
+Writer’s block is closely connected to anxiety, self-criticism, and perfectionism.
 So the more you’ll focus on what you cannot do, the harder it seems.
-Panic can lead to frustration and fixation.
+If you want to blog consistently, keep in mind that panic can lead to frustration and fixation.

 Find the Root

 Why can’t I write anymore?
 I’ve been working on this novel/article for two weeks and everything was fine!
 Of course, there is no one reason behind all blocks, but there is a psychology of creative writing to help.
 Think of why you are stuck in a rut, for example:

 - You do not know what happens next;

 - You lack information and need additional research;

 If you are one of the lucky ones and have a writing mentor, you can ask for his/her assistance in finding the issue.
 Finding the root of the problem can be the best way to overcome it.

 Write Something Else

 What I like to do personally when I’m stuck and can’t write is to get busy with a side job.
 For example, you do not know what to do with your novel – ok, let it rest.